apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 Messages in the proto file generate Swift structs that conform to ``Message``.

-Note: There is also a `_MessageImplementationBase` protocol.
+Note: There is also a `SwiftProtobuf._MessageImplementationBase` protocol.
 You should not refer to that directly; use ``Message`` when you need to work with arbitrary groups or messages.